 Have you ever had a bilingual coordinator or director relay the following sentence to you?

-We want the children to be exposed to other cultures and accents and so we don’t renew assistants for another year at our school.
+We want the children to be exposed to other cultures and accents so that is why we don’t renew assistants for another year at our school.

-In other words, they wanted to spin the auxiliar roulette wheel and try their luck at getting an assistant from a different part of the US, an English, Irish or Scottish (or Australian or New Zealander).
+In other words, they wanted to spin the auxiliar roulette wheel and try their luck at getting an assistant from a different part of the US, from England, Ireland or Scotland (or Australia or New Zealand).
 They don’t consider the fact that you, as the current language assistant, have hopefully formed bonds and relationships with the children at your school and are familiar with them.
 They don’t consider the adverse effects of uprooting a familiar person from the children’s lives after just nine months of getting to know them.

 Staying in the Same Province at the Same School